-The bank has implemented a comprehensive "Operational Risk Management Policy" which has also been approved by the Board of Directors.
-The purpose of bank-wide Operational Risk Management Policy is aimed at laying out clearly defined roles and responsibilities of individuals / units across different functions of the Bank that are involved in performing various operational risk management tasks.
+The Bank has implemented a comprehensive operational risk management policy which has also been approved by the Board of Directors.
+The purpose of bank-wide operational risk management policy is aimed at laying out clearly defined roles and responsibilities of individuals / units across different functions of the Bank that are involved in performing various operational risk management tasks.
 Operational risk is much more pervasive in a financial institution and every operating unit is exposed to operational risk, regardless of whether it is a business or a support function.
-This policy has been devised to explain the various building blocks of the operational risk management functions and their inter-relationships.
+This policy has been devised to explain the various building blocks of the operational risk management functions and their interrelationships.
 The policy also captures both qualitative and quantitative guidelines for managing and quantifying operational risks across the Bank.

-The ORM Unit conducts operational risk assessment for all major functions of the Bank and assists various functions of the Bank in developing RCSA and KRIs which are monitored against predefined thresholds.
+The ORM Unit conducts operational risk profiling for all major operational areas of the Bank and assists various functions of the bank in developing KRIs which are monitored against predefined thresholds.
 Findings from KRIs are used as predictive indicators of potential operational risks.